 These are the steps you need to take to get married in Quebec:

-- Choose an officiant to conduct your ceremony.
 This is key, because the person you choose bears the responsibility for making sure the legal requirements are met.
 If you are going to get married in your place of worship, the choice is probably obvious.
-For a civil ceremony, there are various public officials who can do the job.
+For a civil marriage, there are various public officials who can do the job.
 You can even choose to be married by some other person who’s special to you, who must apply for authorization from the Minister of Justice at least three months before the ceremony.
+Pro tip: to ensure your chosen person is indeed legally authorized to celebrate the marriage in Quebec, you can search this register of officiants.

 Now your officiant can post the Notice of Marriage.
-This goes up 20 days before the ceremony at the place of marriage and the nearest courthouse.
+This must be published on the website of the Directeur de l'état civil up 20 days before the ceremony.
 In principle, this gives anyone who opposes the marriage (for good reason) a chance to speak up.

 And finally, your big day arrives.
 Immediately after the ceremony, the officiant gets you and your witnesses to sign the Declaration of Marriage and sends it off to the Directeur de l'état civil.
 Once it has been entered in the register of civil status, you can apply to obtain a copy if you need or want one.